MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootImage.md

 ```

 ### -Index

-Specifies an index.
-An index is the number of an image in a .wim file.
+Specify the index of the image in the WinPE file to use for this boot image.

 ```yaml
 Type: Int32